 Afghanistan/Pakistan – Family of 3

 This Hazara family is now in Pakistan.
 Due to the nature of their work in Afghanistan, they continue to live in fear.
 OCRA is working with an Australian group to help get this family to Canada.
-The sponsorship application was submitted and approved in November 2022 and we are awaiting refugee determination by the Embassy.
+The sponsorship application was submitted and approved in November 2022.
+The family has been found eligible for admission to Canada and we are currently awaiting security clearances and subsequent travel to Canada.

 Cost of this application: $30,000